Glareone/AZ-304-305-SA-And-Architecture-Design-In-Depth/togaf/preliminary-phase.md

    - Principles hardly ever change.
    - Principles make it actually easier to make decisions.
 It's easy to say no because this goes against my principle.

-examples:
+* Examples of Principles:
-* Might be that you prefer to get off the shelf software,third party software, as opposed to always designing custom software.
+   - Might be that you prefer to get off the shelf software,third party software, as opposed to always designing custom software.
-* Could just be a preference that your organization has and that could be a principle as well
+   - Could just be a preference that your organization has and that could be a principle as well